-Kim’s sister warns of ‘overwhelming’ step against US, SKorea
+Kim’s sister warns N. Korea ready to act against US, South

 “We keep our eye on the restless military moves by the U.S. forces and the South Korean puppet military and are always on standby to take appropriate, quick and overwhelming action at any time according to our judgment,” Kim Yo Jong said in a statement carried by state media.

-She didn’t elaborate on what action North Korea would take.
-But North Korea has often performed missile tests in response to U.S.-South Korean military drills because it views them as an invasion rehearsal.
+She didn’t elaborate on any planned actions, but North Korea has often performed missile tests in response to U.S.-South Korean military drills because it views them as an invasion rehearsal.

 “The demonstrative military moves and all sorts of rhetoric by the U.S. and South Korea, which go so extremely frantic as not to be overlooked, undoubtedly provide (North Korea) with conditions for being forced to do something to cope with them,” she said.

 Monday’s flyover of the B-52 bomber was the latest in a series of U.S.-South Korean aerial exercises involving powerful U.S. aircraft.
-The U.S. has deployed a long-range U.S. B-1B bomber or multiple B-1Bs to the peninsula a few more times earlier this year.
+The U.S. deployed a long-range U.S. B-1B bomber or multiple B-1Bs to the peninsula a few times earlier this year.
 South Korea said those drills demonstrated the allies’ ability to make a decisive response to potential North Korean aggressions.

 Last Friday, the South Korean and U.S. militaries announced they would conduct a computer-simulated command post training from March 13-23 and restore their largest springtime field exercises that were last held in 2018.